-The following are some of the settlement fees and closing costs that you cannot include in the basis of the property.
+The following items are some settlement fees and closing costs you cannot include in the basis of the property.

 - 1) Fire insurance premiums. - Rent for occupancy of the property before closing. - Charges for utilities or other services related to occupancy of the property before closing. - Charges connected with getting a loan.
-The following are examples of these charges. - Points (discount points, loan origination fees). - b) Mortgage insurance premiums. - c) Loan assumption fees. - d) Cost of a credit report.

-- e) Fees for an appraisal required by a lender. - 5) Fees for refinancing a mortgage.
+The following are examples of these charges. - a) Points (discount points, loan origination fees). - b) Mortgage insurance premiums. - c) Loan assumption fees. - d) Cost of a credit report. - e) Fees for an appraisal required by a lender. - 5) Fees for refinancing a mortgage.